Welcome to the National Centre for Birds of Prey, Helmsley

 Allow a good 2-3 hours to see everything, but many visitors stay all day.
 On entry you are issued with a wristband, this means you can leave the centre and re-enter as often as you wish.
 So you can go for a walk in the parkland or pop down to Helmsley between demos.

 The Owl House Cafe serves a selection of hot and cold meals and snacks – and some rather good fresh ground coffee.
 The hot chocolate is bordering on being historic!
+Please note – the cafe closes for the winter at 4.15pm Saturday 29th October.
+Tea, ground coffee, hot chocolate and cold drinks are available in our shop through the winter season.

 We have full disabled access throughout the site and dedicated disabled toilet facilities.
 Our paths are all compacted fine gravel.
 There are no steps anywhere on the site, and the only ramps are into the entrance area/shop and into the cafe.